cyberpunk2073/vam-backstage/docs/Implementation.md

 ### Graph Analysis Algorithms

+All algorithms read from `packageIndex`, `forwardDeps`, and `reverseDeps` (built once per rebuild) and use a shared pseudocode style: `set` for unordered membership, `repeat until stable` for fixed points.

-#### Transitive Dependencies — BFS
+#### `getTransitiveDeps` — DFS walk

-`getTransitiveDeps(filename, forwardDeps)` returns the full set of reachable dependency filenames via iterative BFS (using a stack, not recursion).
-Cycle-safe via a visited set.
+Called on demand (e.g. uninstall preview) to return the full set of reachable dependency filenames.
+Uses an explicit stack (`pop` from the end of the array): depth-first order, cycle-safe via a visited set.
+Same reachable set as BFS; only the traversal order differs.

 ```
 getTransitiveDeps(A):
-  visited = {}
+  visited = empty set
-  queue = [A]
+  stack = [A]
-  while queue not empty:
+  while stack not empty:
-    current = queue.pop()
+    current = stack.pop()
-    for each dep of forwardDeps[current]:
+    for dep in forwardDeps[current]:
       if dep.resolved and dep.resolved not in visited:
         visited.add(dep.resolved)
-        queue.push(dep.resolved)
+        stack.push(dep.resolved)
-  return visited    // does NOT include A itself
+  return visited            # does NOT include A itself
 ```

-#### Dependency Tree for UI — Recursive DFS
+#### `buildDepTree` — recursive DFS for UI

-`buildDepTree(filename)` produces a nested tree for the Library detail panel's dependency section.
+Produces a nested tree for the Library detail panel.
 Each node carries resolution status, package metadata, and children.
-Uses a visited set for cycle protection — a cycle is silently truncated (returns empty children).
+A visited set protects against cycles — when a cycle is hit, children are returned empty.

-#### Cascade Disable — Fixed-Point Iteration
+#### `computeCascadeDisable` — fixed point

-When disabling a package, its transitive dependencies should also be disabled — but only if they have no other enabled dependents outside the disable set.
-This is computed as a fixed-point:
+When disabling a package, also disable transitive deps that have no other enabled dependents:

 ```
 computeCascadeDisable(target):
-  toDisable = {}
+  toDisable = empty set
   repeat until stable:
-    for each dep in transitiveDeps(target):
+    for dep in transitiveDeps(target):
-      if dep already in toDisable: skip
+      if dep in toDisable: skip
-      if dep is disabled: skip
+      if dep is already disabled: skip
-      dependents = reverseDeps[dep]
-      if ALL dependents are either target OR in toDisable:
+      if every d in reverseDeps[dep] is either target or in toDisable:
-        toDisable.add(dep)     // no other enabled package needs this
+        toDisable.add(dep)
   return toDisable
 ```

-The fixed-point loop is necessary because adding a dep to `toDisable` may unlock further deps whose only remaining dependent was that dep.
-Convergence is guaranteed because `toDisable` can only grow and is bounded by the finite transitive dep set.
+The loop is needed because adding a dep may unlock further deps whose only remaining enabled dependent was that dep.
+Convergence is guaranteed: `toDisable` only grows and is bounded by the transitive dep set.

-#### Cascade Enable
+#### `computeCascadeEnable` — single pass

-`computeCascadeEnable(filename)` is simpler: return all transitive deps that are currently disabled.
-When re-enabling a package, all its disabled dependencies are re-enabled unconditionally (they were presumably disabled by a prior cascade-disable).
+Return all transitive deps of the package that are currently disabled.
+When re-enabling a package, its disabled deps are re-enabled unconditionally (they were presumably disabled by a prior cascade-disable).

-#### Removable Dependencies — Fixed-Point
+#### `computeRemovableDeps` — fixed point

-When uninstalling a package, `computeRemovableDeps(filename)` identifies which dependencies would become orphans:
+When uninstalling a package, identify which deps would become orphans:

 ```
 computeRemovableDeps(target):
   toRemove = {target}
   repeat until stable:
-    for each dep in transitiveDeps(target):
+    for dep in transitiveDeps(target):
       if dep in toRemove or dep.is_direct: skip
-      dependents = reverseDeps[dep]
-      if ALL dependents are in toRemove:
+      if every d in reverseDeps[dep] is in toRemove:
         toRemove.add(dep)
-  toRemove.delete(target)      // target itself is handled separately
+  toRemove.remove(target)   # target handled separately
-  return toRemove, sum of sizes
+  return toRemove, sum(sizes)
 ```

-This is pre-computed for every package during `buildFromDb()` and cached in `removableSizeMap` so the Library UI can show "removes X deps, frees Y MB" without recomputation.
+Pre-computed for every package during `buildFromDb()` and cached in `removableSizeMap`, so the Library UI can show "removes X deps, frees Y MB" with no recomputation on hover.

-#### Leaf Detection — Initial Classification
+#### `detectLeaves` — initial classification

-`detectLeaves(packageIndex, reverseDeps)` identifies packages with zero reverse dependencies — nothing depends on them, so they are "leaves" of the dependency tree.
-During the initial scan, leaves are classified as `is_direct=1` (user-installed).
-Everything else starts as `is_direct=0` (dependency).
+Packages with zero reverse dependencies are "leaves" of the graph — nothing depends on them.
+On initial scan, leaves are classified as `is_direct = 1`; everything else starts as `is_direct = 0`.

-This heuristic works because in a typical VaM library, packages the user cares about (scenes, looks) sit at the leaves while shared resources (morphs, textures, plugins) sit deeper in the graph.
-Users can manually promote/demote packages afterward.
+This heuristic works because in a typical VaM library, packages the user cares about (scenes, looks) sit at the leaves while shared resources (morphs, textures, plugins) sit deeper.
+Users can promote/demote afterward.

-#### Orphan Detection — Cascading Fixed-Point
+#### `computeOrphanCascade` — fixed point

-`computeOrphanCascade(packageIndex, forwardDeps, reverseDeps)` identifies dependency packages that no direct package transitively needs:
+Identify dependency packages no direct package transitively needs:

 ```
-1. directOrphans = non-direct packages with zero reverse deps
+computeOrphanCascade():
+  directOrphans = {p for p in packageIndex if !p.is_direct and reverseDeps[p] is empty}
-2. toRemove = copy of directOrphans
+  toRemove = copy(directOrphans)
-3. repeat until stable:
+  repeat until stable:
-     for each non-direct package not in toRemove:
+    for p in packageIndex where !p.is_direct and p not in toRemove:
-       if ALL its dependents are in toRemove:
+      if every d in reverseDeps[p] is in toRemove:
-         toRemove.add(it)
+        toRemove.add(p)
-4. return { orphans: toRemove, directOrphans, totalSize }
+  return { orphans: toRemove, directOrphans, totalSize }
 ```

-Two sets are maintained:
+Two sets are exposed:

-- `directOrphanSet`: Deps with strictly zero reverse deps (nothing references them at all — likely leftover from uninstalled packages)
+- `directOrphanSet` — deps with strictly zero reverse deps (likely leftover from uninstalled packages)
-- `orphanSet`: Full cascade — includes deps whose entire dependent chain consists of other orphans
+- `orphanSet` — full cascade, including deps whose entire dependent chain consists of other orphans

-The Library UI shows orphan packages with a distinct filter and offers "Remove all orphans" to clean them up in bulk.
+The Library UI exposes orphans via a filter and a bulk "Remove all orphans" action.

 ---